-August 1-5 The Reggae Film Festival is being held at Island Village in Ocho Rios, St Ann.
-This festival is designed to attract producers from all over the world as there are different aspects of Jamaican culture and music that has been used in films many times before.
+August 1-5 - The Reggae Film Festival is being held at Island Village in Ocho Rios, St Ann.
+This festival is designed to attract producers from all over the world as there are different aspects of Jamaican culture and music that have been used in films many times before.

-August 1-6 Smirnoff Dream Weekend organized by the Dream Team, which is all about more great parties in Negril.
-This has been a part of Jamaica's independence celebration for the past ten years.
+August 1-6-Smirnoff Dream Weekend, organised by the Dream Team, which is all about more great parties in Negril.
+This has been a part of Jamaica's independence celebration for nearly 20 years.

-August 1-6 ATI Weekend, this is the original series of parties, they will be held at many different locations in Negril.
+August 1-6-ATI Weekend is the original series of parties which are kept at various locations in Negril.

-August 3-6 The Denbigh Agricultural and Industrial Show will be held at the Denbigh Showground in May Pen, Clarendon.
-This is where Agricultural, horticultural and food will be exhibited from all 14 parishes.
+August 3-6-The Denbigh Agricultural and Industrial Show will be held at the Denbigh Showground in May Pen, Clarendon.
+This is where agricultural, horticultural and culinary products are exhibited from all 14 parishes.

-August 7 Falmouth Blue Marlin Tournament This competition attracts anglers from home and abroad as quite a number of people get excited about Jamaica's favorite fish.
+August 7-Falmouth Blue Marlin Tournament.
+This competition attracts anglers from home and abroad as several people get excited about Jamaica's favourite fish.

-August 18 Bath Food Festival will be held at Bath Botanical Garden in Bath, St. Thomas.
-There will be live music, poetry, drumming with Kumina dancing.
-And the Breadfruit Festival which is usually held on Independence day.
+August 18-Bath Food Festival is held at Bath Botanical Garden in Bath, St. Thomas.
+There will be live music, poetry, and drumming with Kumina dancing.
+And the Breadfruit Festival is usually held on Independence day.

-Then there will be the Annual Ocho Rios Sea Food Festival where children will enjoy playing in the bounce-abouts, swings and rides.
-The festival will be a day and night affair where patrons will enjoy the best sea food.
+Then there will be the Annual Ocho Rios Sea Food Festival, where children will enjoy playing in the bounce-about, swings and rides.
+The festival will be a day and night affair where patrons will enjoy the best seafood.

 There will also be the Mello Go Round at the National Arena, Kingston.
 This is the festival of performing arts, where the most talented Jamaicans perform.